submariner-io/submariner-website/src/content/contributing/building_testing/_index.en.md

 ### End-to-End Tests

-To run functional tests with a full multi-cluster deployment (if one isn't deployed, this target will deploy it as well):
+To run functional end-to-end tests with a full multi-cluster deployment (if one isn't yet deployed, this target will first invoke the deploy target to do so): deployed, this target will deploy it as well):

 ```
 make e2e
 ```

-Optionally, you can specify flags to control the running of the end to end testing and deployment (if it wasn't run separately).
+Optionally, you can specify flags to control the execution of the end to end testing and deployment (if it wasn't run separately).
-Currently these flags are project-specific so consult with the project's `Makefile` to learn which flags are supported.
+Currently these flags are project-specific so consult the project's `Makefile` to learn which flags are supported.
 The flags can be combined or used separately, or not at all (in which case default values apply).